We came across an educational institute once. They wanted conversions, not just leads. Within a span of 6 months, they wanted over 1000 enrolments.

 Suggesting vacation is a random example.
 Their objection to “casual” images in the blog is also a random example.
 But these examples represent the most common problem related to content marketing.
 And that is:

 You as a business owner or as a brand custodian want to give reasons to your buyers to consider buying from you.
 But more often than not, these are not the reasons that your buyer wants to hear.
 Consider doing a content audit to get some feedback.

-In a nutshell, most common problems with content are:
+In a nutshell, the most common problems with content are:

-- Wrong message: You are not saying what will get you buyers’ attention.
+- Wrong message: You are not saying what will get your buyers’ attention.